-The Treasury Department is responsible for the deposit and investment of most funds belonging to the Commonwealth, including the proceeds of the Bonds and the funds held for the periodic payment of interest on and maturing principal of the Bonds.
+The Treasury Department is responsible for the deposit and investment of most funds belonging to the Commonwealth, including the proceeds of the Bonds and the funds held for the payment of interest on and maturing principal of the Bonds.
 The Commonwealth's Fiscal Code contains statutory limitations on the investment of funds by the Treasury Department.
 The Board of Finance and Revenue, a six-person board of state officials chaired by the State Treasurer, is authorized to establish the aggregate amount of funds that may be invested in some of the various categories of permitted investments.
 The State Treasurer ultimately determines the asset allocation and selects the investments within the parameters of the law.

-The Commonwealth's Fiscal Code permits investments in the following types of securities: (i) United States Treasury securities and United States Agency securities maturing within two years of issue; (ii) commercial paper issued by industrial, common carrier or finance companies rated "Prime One" or its equivalent; (iii) certificates of deposit of Pennsylvania-based commercial banks, savings banks or savings and loans; (iv) repurchase obligations secured by Federal obligations; (v) banker's acceptances written by domestic commercial banks with a rating of "Aa" or better, or its equivalent; and (vi) other non-equity investments not to exceed ten percent of assets subject to a "prudent investor" test.
+The Commonwealth's Fiscal Code permits investments in the following types of securities: (i) United States Treasury securities and United States Agency securities maturing within two years of issue; (ii) commercial paper issued by industrial, common carrier or finance companies rated "Prime One" or its equivalent; (iii) certificates of deposit of Pennsylvania-based commercial banks, savings banks or savings and loans; (iv) repurchase obligations secured by Federal obligations; (v) banker's acceptances written by domestic commercial banks with a Moody's Credit Service "AA" rating or the equivalent by Standard & Poor's or Fitch's Rating Service; and (vi) other non-equity investments not to exceed ten percent of assets subject to a "prudent investor" test.
 The Treasury Department maintains additional investment restrictions contained in its Investment Policy Guidelines.
 A summary of the Investment Policy Guidelines and a report on investment activity and performance of funds invested by the Treasury Department are contained in a report periodically prepared and publicly distributed by the Treasury Department.

-Additionally, since June 1999, the State Treasurer has been legislatively authorized to invest Commonwealth moneys in securities under the "prudent investor" standard.
+The State Treasurer has been legislatively authorized to invest Commonwealth moneys in securities under the "prudent investor" standard since June 1999.
 The common investment pool operated by the State Treasurer for the investment of operating funds of the Commonwealth maintains a portion of its investments in securities subject to this test.
-The legislative authorization to invest in such securities has been extended until December 31, 2010.
+The legislative authorization to invest in such securities presently expires on December 31, 2010.